-Adjusting tax liability for nonrefundable credits claimed on Form CT-1, lines 16 and 17, or Form 944, lines 8a, 8b, and 8c.
-See Adjusting Tax Liability for Nonrefundable Credits Claimed on Form CT-1, Lines 16 and 17, or Form 944, Lines 8a, 8b, and 8c, later, for instructions on how to report on Form 945-A adjustments to your tax liabilities for the qualified small business payroll tax credit for increasing research activities (Form 944 only), the credit for qualified sick and family leave wages (compensation), and the employee retention credit.
+Adjusting tax liability for nonrefundable credits claimed on Form CT-1, lines 16, 17a, 17b, and 17c; or Form 944, lines 8a, 8b, 8c, 8d, and 8e.
+See Adjusting Tax Liability for Nonrefundable Credits Claimed on Form CT-1, Lines 16, 17a, 17b, and 17c; or Form 944, Lines 8a, 8b, 8c, 8d, and 8e, later, for instructions on how to report on Form 945-A adjustments to your tax liabilities for the qualified small business payroll tax credit for increasing research activities (Form 944 only); the nonrefundable portion of the credit for qualified sick and family leave wages for leave taken before April 1, 2021; the nonrefundable portion of the employee retention credit for wages paid after December 31, 2020, and before July 1.
+2021; the nonrefundable portion of the employee retention credit for wages paid after June 30, 2021, and before January 1, 2022; the nonrefundable portion of the credit for qualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021; and the nonrefundable portion of the COBRA premium assistance credit.